eth-library-lab/AID-docs/chapters/3_guide/2_use.md

 ### Access Models

 To start the container, ```aid start [container ID]``` will help to deploy HTTP service to the specified port number.
-Now users can check if the contianer run on the port successfully by using aid list containers.
+Now users can check if the container run on the port successfully by using aid list containers.
 If running properly, the status of Running will be ```TRUE```.

 Then users can test the model by running ```aid infer [container ID] [argument]="content/path"``` and the solver will give the results.
 The help document (if given) will be displayed by running  ```aid help [package ID]```.